metallb/metallb-operator/README.md

 # MetalLB Operator

-This is a WIP implementaton of a MetalLB Operator, implementing the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for deploying MetalLB on a kubernetes cluster, as described in the [related design proposal](https://github.com/metallb/metallb/blob/main/design/metallb-operator.md).
+This is the official MetalLB Operator, implementing the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for deploying MetalLB on a kubernetes cluster, as described in the [related design proposal](https://github.com/metallb/metallb/blob/main/design/metallb-operator.md).

 ## Prerequisites